 - 1. New Homes: - a) 240 homes. - 2.
-Connections and Highways: - a) Provide Safe pedestrian and cycling routes including crossing points provided/ enhanced on surrounding roads including linkings to the redeveloped school, the development on the eastern side of Coventry Lane in Bramcote, the Field Farm development and the Erewash Valley Trail. and playing pitches on the eastern side of Coventry Lane. - b) Vehicular access to the site shall only be via Coventry Lane and should be via a single junction which serves both allocations Policy 3.3 (East of Coventry Lane Bramcote) and Policy 3.4 (West of Coventry Lane Stapleford). - c) Incorporate design measures to slow the speed of traffic on Coventry Lane. - d) Enhance bus routes adjacent to or within the site. - 3.
-Green Infrastructure: - a) Provide enhanced Green Infrastructure corridors linking urban areas of Nottingham to the east with Bramcote and Stapleford Hills, Bramcote Park, Boundary Brook, Pit Lane Wildlife Site, Nottingham Canal and Erewash Valley Trail in the west. - b) Provide a buffer between the crematorium and Stapleford Hill to ensure tranquil setting of crematorium is not compromised and ensure the new housing will not be in shade for extended periods of time due to the proximity of Stapleford Hill.
+Connections and Highways: - a) Provide safe pedestrian and cycling routes including crossing points on surrounding roads linking to the redeveloped school, the development on the eastern side of Coventry Lane in Bramcote, the Field Farm development and the Erewash Valley Trail. - b) Vehicular access to the site shall only be via Coventry Lane and should be via a single junction which serves both allocations Policy 3.3 (east of Coventry Lane Bramcote) and Policy 3.4 (west of Coventry Lane Stapleford). - c) Incorporate design measures to slow the speed of traffic on Coventry Lane. - d) Enhance bus routes adjacent to or within the site. - 3.
+Green Infrastructure: - a) Provide enhanced Green Infrastructure corridors linking urban areas of Nottingham to the east with Bramcote and Stapleford Hills, Bramcote Park, Boundary Brook, Pit Lane Wildlife Site, Nottingham Canal and Erewash Valley Trail in the west. - b) Provide a buffer between the crematorium and Stapleford Hill to ensure the tranquil setting of the crematorium is not compromised and ensure the new housing will not be in shade for extended periods of time due to the proximity of Stapleford Hill.

-1. Mitigate highways impact on the wider road network to ensure that congestion is not made worse than currently exists.
-Sustainable transport measures will be fully utilised to reduce reliance on the private car.
+1. Sustainable transport measures will be fully utilised to reduce reliance on the private car.
 Where there are residual cumulative impacts on the highways network these should be mitigated to ensure that they are not severe.

-3.49 Whilst it is recognised that there is no current bus route adjacent to the site there is significant development within the area that makes that make the provision of such a bus route a realistic possibility.
+3.49 Whilst it is recognised that there is no current bus route adjacent to the site there is significant development within the area that makes the provision of such a bus route a realistic possibility.
 As part of a planning application it will be expected that the applicant demonstrates the development will assist in securing such a bus route.
-This could be a financial contribution, improved pedestrian crossing points, the design of the scheme to make the provision of the route more attractive and / or improvements to the existing stop on Coventry Lane.
+This could be a financial contribution, improved pedestrian crossing points, the design of the scheme to make the provision of the route more attractive and/or improvements to the existing stop on Coventry Lane.

-What the Sustainability Appraisal says 3.12 3.50 As would be expected, as above, tThis allocation has significant housing and health objectives benefits with only one negative effect on the biodiversity and green infrastructure objective. a very minor green objective disbenefit.
+3.50 This allocation has significant housing and health objectives benefits with only one negative effect on the biodiversity and green infrastructure objective.

-Map 1344: Stapleford (west of Coventry Lane)
+Map 13: Stapleford (west of Coventry Lane)

-Policy: 3.5: Severn Trent; Beeston
+Policy 3.5: Severn Trent Beeston

-3.13 3.51 Located in the Main Built up Area of Nottingham, the site is located to the south east of Beeston Town Centre and is situated directly adjacent to the Strategic Aligned Core Strategy allocation of Boots (to the east) in-between the Beeston Canal (to the south), the railway line (to the north) and the existing residential area of Beeston Rylands to the west.
+3.51 Located in the Main Built up Area of Nottingham, the site is located to the south east of Beeston Town Centre and is situated directly adjacent to the strategic Aligned Core Strategy allocation of Boots (to the east) in-between the Beeston Canal (to the south), the railway line (to the north) and the existing residential area of Beeston Rylands to the west.
 The site is brownfield and has previously been used as a sewage treatment works by Severn Trent Water.